timoshishi/write-my-cover-letter/README.md

 ### Installation

 - Global: `npm i -g ./` in base directory of project
-  - Run with `cover-letter`
+  - Run with `coverletter`
   - Writes to PWD
 - Local: `npm i` in base directory of the project

-  - Run with `npm run cover-letter` in project directory
+  - Run with `npm run coverletter` in project directory
   - Writes to PWD

 - Follow the prompts to write your first personalized cover letter!